Find the Best Price on Cannabis in California: Dispensary vs Delivery vs Subscription Box

 • Depending on your county, MMJ patients are allowed to cultivate more cannabis than recreational users.*

-• A number of states with medical marijuana programs accept out-of-state MMJ cards.
-However, regardless of patient status, it is against the law to cross state lines with marijuana in your possession.
+• A number of states with medical cannabis programs accept out-of-state MMJ cards.
+However, regardless of patient status, it is against the law to cross state lines with cannabis in your possession.

 • MMJ patient status comes with additional legal protections.
 This doesn't mean your med card is a get-out-of-jail-free card, but being an MMJ patient can help protect you from unwanted run-ins with the law.